oloryn/Debian-pkg/README.md

 Projects that are debian package projects are identified by having a debian/changelog file in the root of the project.

-Doing a build (press Ctrl-B) runs 'dpkg-buildpackage'.
-The package is built in the parent directory of the project.

 The following variants are provided (press Ctrl-Shift-B to bring them up):

 * New changelog entry
 This runs 'dch' to create a new entry in the changelog file.
 The entry will show up with the text 'new' as the content, ready to be edited.

+* Build package
+This runs 'dpkg-buildpackage' to build the package.
+The package is built in the parent directory of the project.

 * Run Lintian
 This runs 'lintian' on the generated package .changes file.